RamVasuthevan/Personal-Website/website/photos.markdown

     source="https://commons.wikimedia.org/wiki/File:Nakamura_Hikaru_(29290269410).jpg"
 %}

-I really like how the focus on this image really highlights the subject, Nakamura
+I really like how the focus on this image really highlights Nakamura

 ### John M. Innes in 1948